krundru/webdriver-runner/README.md

 `npm install webdriver-runner`

 Note: `selenium-webdriver` will not be installed as it is not a direct dependency.
-Client is free to install any versio of selenium-webdriver.
+Client is free to install any version of selenium-webdriver.

 ## Getting started

-We are exited that you want to try webdriver-runner.
+We are excited that you want to try webdriver-runner.

 webdriver-runner is a simple test runner for webdriver tests.
 The main features it provides are
 * Making webdriver synchronous.